-Pros and Cons of Used Oxygen Concentrators
+The Pros of Buying a Used Oxygen Concentrator

-Our used oxygen concentrators have been refurbished to be as good as new, but since they already have hours of wear and use, we offer them at a lower price than the brand new, never-been-used models.
-The hours of previous use will vary, but you can find out exactly how many by looking at each model listed, or by talking to one of our customer service reps β they will answer every question you have about our oxygen concentrators, specific details and pricing.
+Pre-owned refurbished and used oxygen concentrator inventory in most cases been rigorously tested to ensure the highest quality, but since they already have hours of wear and use, they are offered at a lower price than the brand new, never-been-used models.
+The hours of previous use will vary, but you can find out exactly how many by talking to the company selling the unit – they will answer every question you have about our oxygen concentrators, specific details, and pricing.

-Since they do have have hours of use and have been refurbished, they are also covered by warranties on parts and labor for a certain amount of time.
+Since they do have hours of use and have been refurbished, they usually are also covered by warranties on parts and labor for a certain amount of time.
 The parts and labor warranty periods will also vary depending on how old each concentrator is, so you will need to check this out for each available used concentrator.

 Some warranties are the same manufacturer warranties, which means they have the same expiration date.
 Even though the concentrator is new to you, the warranty will expire sooner for you, than if you would have purchased it new.
 This means you may need to pay out of pocket when it comes time for repairs and replacement parts.